St. George's Austrian High School

 St. George's Austrian High School (Sankt Georg Avusturya Lisesi, Österreichisches Sankt Georgs-Kolleg) is a private Austrian-Turkish high school located in Karaköy, Beyoğlu, Istanbul, Turkey.
 It is one of several secondary schools that were founded by European or American missions in Turkey during the 19th century, but were then secularized after the founding of the modern Turkish Republic in 1923.

-Today, the school is subject to regulation by the Turkish Ministry of National Education, and almost its entire student body is Turkish, but a large part of its administrative and teaching staff remains Austrian (appointed by the Ministry of Education, Science and Research), and it offers a mixture of Turkish and Austrian curricula in a bilingual environment.
+Today, the school is subject to regulation by the Turkish Ministry of National Education, and almost its entire student body is Turkish, but a large part of its administrative and teaching staff remains Austrian, appointed by the Ministry of Education, Science and Research), and it offers a mixture of Turkish and Austrian curricula in a bilingual environment.

 History

 The school and church complex in 1900.

 Sankt Georg was founded in 1882 by Austrian Lazarists and was originally intended for German-speaking Catholic children living in the Ottoman Empire.
 After the Ottoman (and Austrian) defeat in World War I, the school was ordered closed by the occupying Triple Entente forces in Istanbul, and all of its staff was sent back to Austria.
-The school was reopened shortly afterwards when the Republic of Turkey was founded (1923).
+The school was reopened shortly afterwards when the Republic of Turkey was founded in 1923.
 After the annexation of Austria by the Nazi Germany in 1938, the school turned into a "German school" and it was closed once again in 1944, due to the freezing of relations between Turkey and Germany.
 It was reopened in 1947.
 In 1995, the girls' and boys' schools were merged.

 Curriculum

 The school combines both the Austrian and the Turkish curricula to prepare its students for the Turkish and Austrian school leaving examinations and to enrich their general knowledge.
 Under the current curriculum, students at Sankt Georg can learn up to three foreign languages.
 German and English are the two compulsory foreign languages taught at Sankt Georg.

 Aside from these two languages, students can choose either Latin or French as their third foreign language.
-Most subjects (including math, sciences, philosophy and arts) are taught in German by Austrian teachers, but subjects related to Turkish culture and language (such as Turkish literature, history and geography) are taught in Turkish by Turkish teachers.
+Most subjects, including math, sciences, philosophy and arts, are taught in German by Austrian teachers, but subjects related to Turkish culture and language, such as Turkish literature, history and geography, are taught in Turkish by Turkish teachers.
 Students learn German in a compulsory one-year preparatory program.